cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2020/exercise.md

   - Why is the uncertainty on the post-fit so much smaller than on the pre-fit?

 # Part 4: Setting limits

+You can watch the introductory presentation to part 4 [here](https://indico.cern.ch/event/976099/contributions/4138520/attachments/2162856/3650080/AsymptoticLimits.mp4)

 ## A: Asymptotic limits